Abiramisankar0425/flame-monitor-sensor/README.md

 - Languages used: C++,ARDUINO PROGRAMMING LANGUAGE.
 - Frameworks used: ARDUINO IDE
 - Libraries used: servo.h
-- Tools used: arduino serial monitor
+- Tools used: Arduino serial monitor

 **For Hardware:**
-- Main components: arduino board(uno),servo motor,flame sensor,buzzer,push button,breadboard.
+- Main components: Arduino board(uno), servo motor,flame sensor,buzzer,push button, breadboard.
-- Specifications:servo:0-180 degree rotation,flame sesnor:analog output (0-1023),power:5v DC
+- Specifications:servo:0-180 degree rotation, flame sensor: analog output (0-1023), power: 5V DC
-- Tools required: jumper wires,usb cable.
+- Tools required: jumper wires, USB cable.

 ---

 ## Features

 List the key features of your project:
-- Feature 1: Tri-State Servo Position Control: The system automatically shifts the servo motor to three distinct positions (0^{\circ}, 90^{\circ}, and 180^{\circ}) based on the intensity of the flame detected by the analog sensor.
+- Feature 1: Tri-State Servo Position Control (Stove Knob Indicator) The system automatically positions the servo motor at three predefined angles to represent flame conditions:

+0° → No flame
+−90° → High flame
+−180° → Low flame

+These positions are determined based on the intensity of the flame detected by the analog sensor.

+In real gas stoves, flame intensity changes gradually as the knob is rotated.
+However, due to limited components, the system assumes an instantaneous response and does not account for the time delay between knob rotation and flame stabilisation.
-- Feature 2: Dual-Stage Delayed Alarm System: It features intelligent time-based monitoring that triggers the buzzer only if a High Flame persists for 5 seconds or a Low Flame persists for 8 seconds, preventing false alarms from momentary flickers
+- Feature 2: Dual-Stage Delayed Alarm System: It features intelligent time-based monitoring that triggers the buzzer only if a High Flame persists for 5 seconds or a Low Flame persists for 8 seconds, preventing false alarms from momentary flickers.(The time set is variable here)
-- Feature 3: Manual & Automatic Alarm Override: Users can silence the alarm using a physical push-button pulse; additionally, the system automatically stops the buzzer if the flame intensity changes to a safer level or is removed entirely
+- Feature 3: Manual & Automatic Alarm Override: Users can silence the alarm using a physical push-button pulse; additionally, the system automatically stops the buzzer if the flame intensity changes to a safer level or is removed entirely.
 - Feature 4: Emergency Fail-Safe Shutoff: If the buzzer sounds for more than 5 seconds without user intervention, the system executes an emergency command to return the servo to the 0^{\circ} (Home) position and kill the buzzer to ensure maximum safety.

 ---